-This fall 9th and 10th graders will be offered a semester-long course to explore, design, build and program various robotics and AI projects.
+This semester course is an introduction to Computer Science and Programming.
+Students will have the opportunity to explore, design, build, and program various robotics and AI projects.
 We will work with Arduino, chatbots, Machine Learning, and other tools and applications of technology and intelligences, computational and design thinking processes, and explore the pros and cons of the future of these fields.